zhangchl007/kubespray/docs/ansible/vars.md

 * *enable_coredns_k8s_endpoint_pod_names* - If enabled, it configures endpoint_pod_names option for kubernetes plugin.
   on the CoreDNS service.

-* *cloud_provider* - The provider for cloud services. (default is unset, Set to `external` for running with an external cloud provider)
+* *cloud_provider* - Enable extra Kubelet option if operating inside GCE or OpenStack (default is unset)

 * *kube_feature_gates* - A list of key=value pairs that describe feature gates for
   alpha/experimental Kubernetes features. (defaults is `[]`).